Filter by Topic

 Anytime a new mobile device is used with Duo, it must be enrolled in SSO.
 This is true when changing phones even though the phone number doesn't change.
 Additionally, devices that […] Read more: Why doesn’t my new phone work with Duo?

 The Duo Mobile app requires a smart phone or tablet and access to a data network.
 After the app is installed on a device, it must be activated and associated with that […] Read more: Why isn’t my Duo Mobile app working?

-Employees with an administrative role in a system enterprise application are required to use two-factor authentication.
-This page lists the affected roles.
-After the role has been removed, the employee's two-factor status […] Read more: How can I stop using two-factor authentication?
+All employees and retirees of the A&M System, as well as other users with an administrative role in a system enterprise application, are required to use two-factor authentication.
+This page lists […] Read more: How can I stop using two-factor authentication?